Natural Language Inference

 To train on NLI, see the following example files:

-• training_nli_v2.py - The Softmax-Classification-Loss, as used in our original SBERT paper, does not yield optimal performance.
+The SoftmaxLoss as used in our original SBERT paper does not yield optimal performance.
 A better loss is MultipleNegativesRankingLoss, where we provide pairs or triplets.
-In that example, we provide a triplet of the format: (anchor, entailment_sentence, contradiction_sentence).
+In this script, we provide a triplet of the format: (anchor, entailment_sentence, contradiction_sentence).
 The NLI data provides such triplets.
-The MultipleNegativesRankingLoss yields much higher performances and is more intuitive than the Softmax-Classification-Loss.
+The MultipleNegativesRankingLoss yields much higher performances and is more intuitive than SoftmaxLoss.
 We have used this loss to train the paraphrase model in our Making Monolingual Sentence Embeddings Multilingual using Knowledge Distillation paper.

 Data

-In our experiments we combine SNLI and MultiNLI, which we call AllNLI.
+We combine SNLI and MultiNLI into a dataset we call AllNLI.
 These two datasets contain sentence pairs and one of three labels: entailment, neutral, contradiction:

 Sentence A (Premise) Sentence B (Hypothesis) Label